privacyguides/privacyguides.org/docs/os/windows-overview.md

   </details>

 - If you are using others’ PC, use Guest mode in Start → Microsoft Edge → Profile icon → Other profiles → Browse as guest.
+- You can manage Copilot in Windows by configuring the Group Policy `Computer Configuration\Administrative Templates\Microsoft Edge\Show Hubs Sidebar`.

 ## Office